MDSplus/Documentation/docs/reference/mdstcl.md

 Notes:
 * Commands are not case sensitive.
-* Sometimes you'll need to encase things in triple double quotation marks (`"""like this"""`).
+* Sometimes you will need to encase things in triple double quotation marks (`"""like this"""`).
 This is how you wrap TDI expressions.
 * Commands and flags can be abbreviated to a point of disambiguation.
 (So `show version` can be simply typed as `sho ver` to save time)

 Tree Command Language (TCL) is used for MDSplus tree examination and manipulation.
 TCL can be used to examine the tree structure, store data to or get data from nodes, examine or change node properties, or clean or compress the datafile associated with a tree.
 These commands are listed when you type: